maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 permalink: /talks-presentations.html
 ---

 This page contains links and short information on the talks that I have (co-)presented.
-If available, a link to slides and demo material is also provided.
+If available, a link to slides and recording is also provided.

 Attended a talk and looking for demo material or thought of a question?
 Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [e-mail](mailto:maarten@maartenballiauw.be).

 ## Upcoming talks

 If you want me to deliver a talk at your conference, feel free to [shoot me an e-mail](mailto:maarten@maartenballiauw.be).
 I'll be happy to provide you with session proposals.

-Upcoming talks:

-* TechDays Netherlands - October 2016

 ## Past talks